treleewins/treleewins/README.md

 I mostly work on projects that support social science research and data management.
 The tools that I use currently are R, Python.
 I have experience with STATA, SAS and SPSS.

-I’m currently working on my dissertation proposal which involves using automated web scrapping tools that I construct in both R and Python.
+I’m currently working on my dissertation proposal data anaylsis which involves using automated web scrapping tools that I construct in both R and Python.
+I focus on racialized housing markets.

 _____________________________________